elgarteo/legco/README.md

 correspond to the data endpoints of the APIs.

-It is recommended to also install an addon package [elgarteo/legcoplus](https://github.com/elgarteo/legocplus) which provides functions that facilitate the use of the LegCo open data.
+It is recommended to also install an addon package [elgarteo/legcoplus](https://github.com/elgarteo/legocplus) which provides functions that facilitate the use LegCo's data.

 ## How it works
 This package compiles the correct query and request data from the following LegCo APIs: